our authors

 The author is an LA Magazine “Super Lawyer”, former US Air Force and CIA pilot, Vietnam veteran, and recipient of the Distinguished Flying Cross.
 He is the principal co-author of Defective Product: Evidence to Verdict, Juris Publishing/New York, and author of over 50 law-related magazine articles.
 The author has served as legal consultant to the Los Angeles Times, USA Today, and New York Times, and has been interviewed on CNN, NBC Nightly News, and other programs.
 A member of the Mystery Writers of America and the American Legion, the author teaches legal courses at the University of Southern California.
 The Raven Society is his first novel.
 It has received a 5-star rating in all categories from Readers’ Favorite.

-CONSPIRACY IGNITED (Debuts Summer 2024 Blank Slate Press) - When an attorney and former Air Force and CIA pilot becomes entangled in a web of murder and betrayal after exposing an international cabal that exerts whatever force necessary, including murder, to guarantee court decisions for the highest bidder, his battle for justice quickly spirals into a struggle for survival.
+CONSPIRACY IGNITED (Blank Slate Press, Jun.
+2024) - When an attorney and former Air Force and CIA pilot becomes entangled in a web of murder and betrayal after exposing an international cabal that exerts whatever force necessary, including murder, to guarantee court decisions for the highest bidder, his battle for justice quickly spirals into a struggle for survival.
 A high-concept thriller in the vein of Michael Connelly’s The Fifth Witness in the voice along the lines of Lee Child’s The Sentinel.

 KATHLEEN MARPLE KALB